dmbarbour/glas/docs/GlasApps.md

 ### Document Object Model

+We can almost directly model the DOM for browsers with all the normal methods.
+The main difference is that we'll want to adjust the API for robust references, i.e. such that references are provided to the DOM, never returned from the DOM.

 ### Local Storage

+Local storage could easily be modeled as a specialized memory or integrated with DOM.

 ### HTTP Requests

+HTTP requests must be modeled as asynchronous, but they're a lot simpler than web sockets.
+We only need a reference for the new request.

 ### Web Sockets

 ## Miscellaneous

-### IMGUI
+### GUI

-The immediate mode graphical user interface (IMGUI) design pattern is a great fit for my vision of live coding and robust reactive systems.
-However, retained mode GUI is much more prevalent today.
-Transaction machines can provide APIs for either approach.
+Transaction machines are neutral towards retained vs. immediate mode graphical user interface APIs.
+Retained mode is more prevalent today, but immediate mode seems a better fit for my vision of live coding and robust reactive systems.

 A viable approach to immediate mode GUI: the application provides an 'imgui' method that the system implicitly evaluates at 30Hz (or other framerate) while a user is observing.
 The method will draw boxes, buttons, text, and graphical primitives.
-Incremental computing applies: a stable GUI doesn't need to be fully recomputed.
+Incremental computing applies: a GUI element whose inputs do not change doesn't need to be recomputed.
 The 'fork' effect might be interpreted as partitioning the GUI into layers that may update independently.

 The imgui method also has access to the user model - clipboard, cookies, display resolution, preferences, authority, attention, etc..
 While drawing interactive elements such as buttons, there can be immediate feedback for whether the user is pressing that button.
 Multiple users can concurrently interact with an app, and a single user might have multiple concurrent sessions and views.

 The specialized APIs design principle implies we should provide a retained mode API if that's what the underlying platform supports.
 An IMGUI API would be implemented as an adapter layer, above the platform but below the app.
 Support for IMGUI, thus, will depend on maturity of the Glas system.

-### RPC

-Remote Procedure Calls (RPC) should not be modeled as an application method because composition becomes too awkward.
-It's infeasible for an application to directly call another app.
-It's also difficult to know where to route a call in case of hierarchical composition.

-However, asynchronous RPC can be implemented above network connections or abstract channels.
-The transaction machine would simply fork a loop to read and handle incoming requests.
-Intriguingly, we could also support 'continuous' RPC if we build upon a publish-subscribe model.

-### Synchronous Syntax
+### Procedural Programming

-Transaction machines work most conveniently with asynchronous interaction models, but it's often more convenient to express programs as synchronous interactions.
-To resolve this, we could design a syntax that compiles a program into many smaller transactions, perhaps using a state machine to identify the safe intermediate states.

-Transaction machines still provide a lot of benefits for process control and safe concurrency even when used this way.
-However, it is important to ensure the concurrency semantics are clear in the syntax.
+Procedural programming is convenient for many use-cases because they can directly express synchronous request-response patterns.
+However, there is a cost: the implicit continuation or state of a procedure call has unstable type across program updates, and implicitly captures data and decisions that too easily become stale.
+This hinders implicit reactivity to changes in code or data dependencies.
+However, there are use-cases for which this tradeoff is worthwhile.

+In context of transaction machines, we can separate a procedural program from runtime updates by interpreting a copy of the program.
+This way, a program update does not directly affect ongoing evaluations of the prior version.
+If we need update for long-running procedural apps, we must use conventional mechanisms such as explicitly saving state then loading into the new version.

+Although we lose reactivity and live coding, an underlying transaction machine would still provide a convenient foundation for process control and concurrency.
+The procedures could use transactional memory instead of mutexes, aborts instead of waits, support concurrent procedures above forking transactions.